DennisBayer/fuzzygit/README.md

 ### Useful Extensions

-If not alread done check out the following projects, which offer nice feature to beautify fzf's preview and Git's diff output.
+If not already done check out the following projects which offer nice feature to beautify fzf's preview and Git's diff output.

 * [bat][101] - A cat(1) clone with syntax highlighting and Git integration.